Dad: I want to watch the news!

 - Throwing Off the Disability: After receiving the injury that would break up Megadeth, Dave was told that his arm would never fully recover and he would never be able to properly play guitar again.
 Yeah, we know how well that claim went.

-- Welcome Back, Traitor: Chris Poland (twice, actually,) Nick Menza and David Ellefson.
-In that order.
-Subverted with the two former; Menza just didn't mesh with the reincarnation of Megadeth, and Chris Poland chose to be only a session musician for the Rust in Peace demos and later The System Has Failed.
-Menza did, however, attempt to rejoin again in 2014, going so far as to record drums for several preproduction tracks.
-For a while, it seemed very likely that he would rejoin; the unseen drummer that Dave Mustaine's son posted a video of was indeed Menza.
-Then Dave offered him what was apparently an absolutely awful deal and cut off all contact with him when he attempted to negotiate a better one.
+- Welcome Back, Traitor: Chris Poland (twice, actually), Nick Menza and Dave Ellefson in that order.
+Subverted with the two former; Nick just did not mesh with the reincarnation of Megadeth, and Chris Poland chose to be only a session musician for the Rust in Peace demos and later The System Has Failed.
+Nick did, however, attempt to rejoin again in 2014, going so far as to record drums for several pre-production tracks.
+For a while, it seemed very likely that he would rejoin; the unseen drummer that Dave Mustaine's son posted a video of was indeed Nick.
+Then Mustaine offered him what was apparently an absolutely awful deal and cut off all contact with him when he attempted to negotiate a better one.

 - Age-Progression Song: "Of Mice and Men," from The System Has Failed.